riophae/vue-treeselect/README.md

 <link rel="stylesheet" href="https://unpkg.com/@riophae/vue-treeselect@^0.1.0?main=css">
 ```

 The library will be exposed as `window.VueTreeselect.Treeselect`.
-Note that, Vue should be included before vue-treeselect.
+Note that, Vue as a dependency should be included before vue-treeselect.

 ### Basic Usage